Johneinsteinwong/COMP7640_GroupProject/README.md

 ![](/img/admin_login.JPG)

-# Product Catalog Management
-- To browse the products offered by a specific vendor,
 # Registering a Vendor account
 - To register for a vendor account, go back to the home page and click "Register" tab (http://127.0.0.1:5000/register).
 - Select "Vendor" from the drop down menu, enter the vendor information (username, password, location, phone number).